Admission & Application

-- If you have already made a Studielink account last year, but can no longer log in with the same username and password, please notify us.
+- If you have already made a Studielink account last year, but can't log in, please notify us.
 Do not try to make a new account!

 - If after registering in Studielink you receive a mail asking you to send the educational institution a copy of your passport/ID or your diploma and transcript, please ignore this request.
 When completing the next step of the application, you will be asked to upload these directly to our system.

 Within 24 hours of a successful registration for an RSM programme via Studielink, you will receive an automatically generated message from RSM with a link to the Online Application Form (OLAF).
 You will log in with your ERNA credentials, which you have also received by email after your Studielink registration.

 - If you have not received the OLAF link, please contact the RSM Admissions Office.

 - If you have started the application process in Studielink, but have not received your ERNA details, please inform the Erasmus University Support Centre (USC): email@example.com